 \subsection{Additional probes}

-To attempt to solve the observed tension between early and late times probes, we chose to consider two distinct \lcdm\ extensions that both have a major effect at late times.
-While the Planck data provide exquisite constraints on the parameters of the standard cosmological model, CMB data alone tend to give relatively poor constraints on such extensions, as it mostly provides insight on the early Universe.
-As a consequence, we also test in the present work the robustness of our results when introducing two additional late times probes on top of galaxy clusters: \begin{itemize}[noitemsep,topsep=0pt] \item measurements of the BAO scale from the power spectrum of galaxies at high redshift \citet{2014MNRAS.441...24A}; \item the 1D matter power spectrum reconstruction from \mbox{Lyman-$\alpha$} forest observations at an average redshift of $\sim 3.5$ from \citet{2015JCAP...11..011P}; for this probe, we used a code kindly made available to us by C.~Yèche and collaborators. \end{itemize} \mbox{Lyman-$\alpha$} data provides additional constraints on the shape of the power spectrum at different redshifts and valuable complementary information on structure formation, leading to tight cosmological constraints.
+To attempt to solve the observed tension between early and late times probes, we chose to consider two distinct $\Lambda$CDM extensions that both have a major effect at late times.
+While the Planck data provides exquisite constraints on the parameters of the standard cosmological model, CMB data alone tend to give relatively poor constraints on such extensions, as they mostly provide insight into the early Universe.
+As a consequence, we also test in the present work the robustness of our results when introducing two additional late-time probes on top of galaxy clusters: \begin{itemize}[noitemsep,topsep=0pt] \item measurements of the BAO scale from the power spectrum of galaxies at high redshift from \citet{2014MNRAS.441...24A} and \citet{2014JCAP...05..027F}; \item the 1D matter power spectrum reconstruction from \mbox{Lyman-$\alpha$} forest observations at an average redshift of $\sim 3.5$ from \citet{2015JCAP...11..011P}; for this probe, we adapted a code kindly made available to us by C.~Yèche and collaborators. \end{itemize} \mbox{Lyman-$\alpha$} data provides additional constraints on the shape of the power spectrum at different redshifts and valuable complementary information on structure formation, leading to tight cosmological constraints.